 Founded in 1972, the SIU Department of Psychiatry has matured into an organization that provides high quality clinical treatment, outstanding teaching and solid efforts in research and community service.
 You can find out more about our faculty and our various clinical divisions throughout this webpage.

 The Division of Adult Psychiatry provides a comprehensive array of outpatient and inpatient psychiatric services to adults.
 Jeffrey Bennett, MD and Khondakar Hasanat, MD staff a variety of clinics for adults with general psychiatric problems including Transcranial Magnetic Stimulation.
-Community Support Network, a psychosocial outpatient services rehabilitation clinic under the direction of Trisha Malott, LCSW, provides intensive psychiatric and case management services to adults with severe psychiatric illnesses.
+Community Support Network, a psychosocial outpatient services rehabilitation clinic under the direction of Ruta Kulys, MS, LCSW, provides intensive psychiatric and case management services to adults with severe psychiatric illnesses.
 Acute inpatient services are provided at Memorial Medical Center and St. John's Hospital under the direction of Vinod Alluri, MD; Santosh Shrestha, MD; and Obiora Onwuameze, MD.
-Outpatient therapy services are provided by Jill Koester, LCPC, RN; Jeanné Hansen, BA, LCSW; Stacy Lee, BA, MSW, LCSW; Hillary LaMontagne, LCPC, CADC; Ron Kanwischer, LCPC, CADC; and Gene Brodland, LCSW.
+Outpatient therapy services are provided by Jeanné Hansen, BA, LCSW; Emily Lane, LCSW; Hillary LaMontagne, LCPC, CADC; Ron Kanwischer, LCPC, CADC; and Gene Brodland, LCSW.

-The Division of Behavioral and Psychosocial Oncology is led by Chad Noggle, PhD.
-Dr. Noggle, along with Emily Lane, LCSW, assure that quality psychological support services are available to patients at the SIU Simmons Cancer Institute while engaging in state-of-the-art research and education for students and residents.
+The Division of Clinical Psychology is led by Chad Noggle, PhD.
+Dr. Noggle, along with Emily Lane, LCSW and Patricia Fank, PsyD, assure that quality psychological support services are available to patients at the SIU Simmons Cancer Institute while engaging in state-of-the-art research and education for students and residents.